I am a huge fan of social media, even in its current–somewhat chaotic–form.

 But instead of a fully animated image, only one point of the image moves.
 Like so:

 These definitely take a little design knowledge to pull off but they can be extremely beautiful.
-And with only a single point of movement, I think that they are much more eye catching than a video or a GIF.
+And with only a single point of movement, I think that they are much more eye-catching than a video or a GIF on social media.